Updated December 2020

 Diana Frederick, born about 1831.
 Married Willy Fowler.

 Peter’s family moved from Pennsylvania to Tuscarawas County, Ohio, when he was about 20 years old.
-The arrival of his father and other relatives is recorded in the records of the Moravian Church at Gnadenhutten.
+In 1812, the arrival of his father and other relatives from Lititz, Pa., is recorded in the records of the Moravian Church at Gnadenhutten.
 The minister’s diary mentions the arrival of Brother Peter Frederick, probably the elder Peter since he had been baptized as an infant at the Moravian church in Mount Joy.
 In a listing of other newcomers, the younger Peter is mentioned: “Peter Frederick is not yet baptized, also does not yet belong to church.”

 Peter served in the Ohio militia during the War of 1812.
 Peter Frederick is listed as a private in the company of Capt.
 George Richardson, which served from Aug.
 29 to Oct.
 29, 1812, and from Aug.
 31 to Dec.
 1, 1813.
 The company’s home county is not indicated but many of the soldiers’ names – including Richardson’s – match those of men who appear in Tuscarawas County in the 1820 Census.
 (4) Although Peter’s family was affiliated with the pacifist Moravian church, they do not seem to have shied away from military service.
 His father, uncles and grandfather served in the Lancaster County militia during the Revolution.
 (5)

 Peter’s first enlistment in the militia followed the surrender of Detroit to the British.
 It seems likely the company was mustered as a response to that debacle.
 The second period of enlistment would have encompassed the naval Battle of Lake Erie and the Battle of the Thames, a land battle in Ontario, Canada.
 The militia was probably called to active duty as a precaution.
-Peter’s widow was later awarded bounty lands because she was the widow of a soldier in the War of 1812.
+Peter’s widow was later awarded bounty lands because she was the widow of a veteran of the war.

-In early 1813, Peter married Verona Keller at the Moravian Church at Gnadenhutten, where their families worshiped.
+In early 1813, Peter married Verona Keller at the Moravian Church at Gnadenhutten.
 She had been born in Switzerland and her family had immigrated to the United States in 1803 and settled in Tuscarawas County.
 (6)

 The Keller family was very active in the Gnadenhutten church and Verona’s name – under various spellings – appears numerous times in its records.
 (7) On June 4, 1803, she was one of the “older girls” who observed their festival.
 On Sept.
 10, 1809, she was received into the congregation.
 In June 1812, she was confirmed and in July she took her first communion.

-In 1815, the church’s records state that John Peter Friedrich was baptized at the Sharon Moravian Church.
+On May 14, 1815, John Peter Friedrich was baptized at the Sharon Moravian Church.
 Over the next 15 years, Peter and Verona had their children baptized at Sharon or Gnadenhutten.
 On Sept.
 10, 1826, Peter was a first-time participant in the choir festival for married brothers and sisters.
+(7b)